 We recommend that you bring:

 Capsizing is always a possibility.
 In Moss Landing we use closed-deck kayaks and provide you with a spray skirt that covers the cockpit and helps keep water out of your kayak.
 In Santa Cruz if you rent a sit on top kayak you are a little more exposed, but you will be wearing a wetsuit so if you get splashed or sprayed it's no big deal!
+For guided tours and classes in Santa Cruz we use closed-deck kayaks with sprayskirts to keep us nice and warm.
 Always bring extra clothes just in case.

 A capsize is a rare occurrence because our kayaks are very stable.
 Many people that rent have never been in a kayak before and have little or no problem maneuvering.
-Our safety video, and staff intructionwill help you increase your stability and greatly reduce your chance of ending up in the drink!
+Our safety video and staff instruction will help you increase your stability and greatly reduce your chance of ending up in the drink!

 We love pets!
 However, at the Elkhorn Slough we do not allow pets on our boats.
 This is because the Elkhorn Slough is a sensitive habitat for sea otters and harbor seals that can be disturbed by our pets.